Justia Lawyer Rating

 • A fine of up to $2,500

-Transporting 5 lbs. of Marijuana or more into Virginia, commonly referred to as drug trafficking, is also a felony and carries a mandatory minimum sentence of three years in jail, with a maximum of up to 30 years in jail.
+Transporting 5 lbs. of marijuana or more into Virginia, commonly referred to as drug trafficking, is also a felony and carries a mandatory minimum sentence of three years in jail, with a maximum of up to 30 years in jail.
 However, if this is your second offense, you will face a 10-year mandatory minimum jail sentence, up to a maximum of 40 years in jail.

 Keep in mind that the “amount” of drugs you possessed is not always easily determined.
 Sometimes, police will attribute drugs to someone they arrested that didn’t belong to them; however, they were the most convenient person to pin the drugs on.
 This reaffirms the fact that anyone facing Virginia PWID charges needs an experienced drug crimes lawyer to represent them and fight for their freedom every step of the way.

-Get Helping Fighting Your Marijuana Distribution Charges for an Experienced Virginia Criminal Defense Lawyer
+Get Helping Fighting Your Marijuana Distribution Charges For An Experienced Virginia Criminal Defense Lawyer